Updated May 16, 2026§ For Vehicles

 How to Hide TKSTAR TK905 in a Car: Covert Install Guide

-TKSTAR TK905 with 5 magnets + 50-day battery hides under cars, in trunk wells, on frame rails.
-Five tested spots ranked, three to avoid (2026).
+TKSTAR TK905 with 5 magnets + 30-day standby battery hides under cars, in trunk wells, on frame rails.
+Five spots ranked, three to avoid (2026).

 HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
 Read our full affiliate disclosure.

 Hide TKSTAR TK905 magnetically under the rear bumper, in the wheel well, or inside the trunk floor compartment.
-Test signal first, then commit.
+Check signal first, then commit.

 You bought a TKSTAR TK905 for vehicle anti-theft.
-The hardware has 5 strong magnets and 50-day standby battery.
+The hardware has 5 strong magnets and manufacturer-listed up-to-30-day standby battery.
 The question is where to hide it.

 • Top spot: trunk floor spare-tire well.
-Steel underneath, dry, dark, 0% detection in 30 days.
-Signal received 30-second updates consistently.
+Steel underneath, dry, dark, and concealed from casual inspection.
+Signal punches through the trunk floor for consistent updates.

 • Runner-up: rear bumper underside.
 Steel underneath, exposed to road grime, slight signal degradation in heavy rain.
 Acceptable for short-term tracking.

 • Avoid: wheel wells.
-Heat from brakes plus road salt corrodes the TK905 case within 60 days.
+Brake heat, road salt, and debris are harsh on the TK905 case.
 Signal also bounces off metal.

 • Avoid: engine bay.
 Heat exceeds TKSTAR's 60°C operating limit during summer driving; the LTE module shuts down.

-• Test signal before committing.
-Drive 5 miles with the TK905 in the proposed spot and verify the app shows continuous updates.
+• Check signal before committing.
+Drive a representative route with the TK905 in the proposed spot and verify the app shows continuous updates.

 Why TKSTAR TK905 Works for Covert Vehicle Tracking

 The TK905’s design fits the covert use case.
 Five neodymium magnets hold it to any steel surface.
-The 5000 mAh cell delivers 50-day standby (or 7-10 days with active driving and frequent updates).
+The 5000 mAh cell is manufacturer-listed for up to 30-day standby, while active driving and frequent updates are far shorter.
 The IP65 rating handles water spray and dust.

 Where Are the 5 Best Hiding Spots for TKSTAR TK905?

 Spot 1: Trunk floor spare-tire well.
 Lift the trunk carpet, place the TK905 against the steel sub-floor.
-Magnets latch firmly.
-Signal punches through trunk carpet without issue.
+Magnets latch firmly, and the signal path is usually cleaner than metal-crowded exterior pockets.
 Hidden from casual inspection.

 Spot 2: Rear bumper underside, inboard of the bumper bracket.
 Reach up behind the rear bumper; the steel bracket provides magnetic surface.
 Stay away from the exhaust outlet (heat).
 Exposed to road grime, but the IP65 rating handles it.

 Spot 3: Frame rail under the rear passenger floor.
-Heavy-duty boxed steel placement that survives the cell’s full lifespan.
+Heavy-duty boxed steel placement with good concealment and direct magnetic contact.

 Spot 4: Inside the gas tank filler cover.
 Flush behind a metal filler door.
 Trade-off: every fill-up risks exposure.